A Safe and Clean Routine for Home Safety

 Easy for you, hard for them.
-The new Tide PODS® Child-Guard™ Pack helps keep your little ones safe and offers you the same advanced cleaning power.
-When you slide the zipper without first hooking it onto the track on Tide PODS® new packaging, you’ll find the bag is still closed.
+Our Tide PODS® Child-Guard™ Pack helps keep your little ones safe while offering you advanced cleaning power.
+When you slide the zipper without first hooking it onto the track on Tide PODS® packaging, you’ll find the bag is still closed.
 This child-proofing measure makes it difficult for children to open the package.

-To open the new Tide PODS® Child-Guard™ Pack you will need to:
+To open the Tide PODS® Child-Guard™ Pack you will need to:

 - Turn the bag to face you, and move the red slider to the left side of the package.

 - Line up the red slider with the notch on the white zipper track.